smoketurner/serverless-vpc-plugin/README.md

 Optionally, this plugin can also create `AWS::EC2::NatGateway` instances in each availability zone which requires provisioning `AWS::EC2::EIP` resources (AWS limits you to 5 per VPC).

-Any Lambda functions executing with the "Application" subnet will only be able to access `S3` (via the S3 VPC endpoint), `DynamoDB` (via the DynamoDB VPC endpoint), `RDS` (provisioned within the "DB" subnet), `ElastiCache` (provisioned within the "DB" subnet), or `RedShift` (provisioned within the "DB" subnet).
-If your Lambda functions need to access any other AWS-resource or the Internet, then you *MUST* provision `NatGateway` resources.
+Any Lambda functions executing with the "Application" subnet will only be able to access `S3` (via the S3 VPC endpoint), `DynamoDB` (via the DynamoDB VPC endpoint), `RDS` (provisioned within the "DB" subnet), `ElastiCache` (provisioned within the "DB" subnet), `RedShift` (provisioned within the "DB" subnet), or a `DAX` cluster (provisioned within the "DB" subnet).
+If your Lambda functions need to access any other AWS service or the Internet, then you *MUST* provision `NatGateway` resources.

 This plugin will also provision the following database-related resources: